andrej-fischer/cloneHD/README.md

 ### Fuzzy segmentation options

-For data with persistence along the genome, a fuzzy segmentation can be used based on the filterHD posterior jump probability.
+For data with persistence along the genome, a fuzzy segmentation can be used based on the filterHD posterior jump probability (must be `*jumps.txt` file).
 Data between potential jump sites, with a jump probability of at least `min-jump`, is collapsed.
 The jump probability is used in the HMM transition.

 *    `--cna-jumps [file]`
 *    `--baf-jumps [file]`